 Our principal sources of liquidity are cash flows generated from operations.
 As of December 31, 2012 we had \$586 million of cash, cash equivalents and short and long-term available-for-sale marketable securities and at December 31, 2011 we had \$184 million of cash and cash equivalents.
 As of December 31, 2012 approximately \$311 million of our cash, cash equivalents and short and long-term marketable securities are held by our international subsidiaries, primarily in the United Kingdom, and are related to earnings we intend to reinvest permanently outside the United States.
 Should we distribute earnings of foreign subsidiaries in the form of dividends or otherwise, we may be subject to U.S. income taxes.
 Cumulative undistributed earnings of foreign subsidiaries that we intend to indefinitely reinvest outside of the United States totaled approximately \$372 million as of December 31, 2012.
-Should we distribute, or be treated under certain U.S. tax rules as having distributed, the earnings of foreign subsidiaries in the form of dividends or otherwise, the earnings of foreign subsidiaries is in the form of dividends or otherwise of the earnings of foreign subsidiaries in the form of dividends or otherwise, we may be subject to U.S. income taxes.
-Cumulative undistributed earnings of foreign subsidiaries that we intend to indefinitely reinvest outside of the United States totaled approximately \$372 million as of December 31, 2012.
-Should we distribute, or be treated under certain U.S. tax rules as having distributed, the earnings of foreign subsidiaries in the form of dividends or otherwise, we may be subject to U.S. income tax liability on this temporary difference is not practicable because of the complexities of the hypothetical calculation.
+Should we distribute, or be treated under certain U.S. tax rules as having distributed, the earnings of foreign subsidiaries in the form of dividends or otherwise, we may be subject to U.S. income taxes.
+Determination of the amount of any unrecognized deferred income tax liability on this temporary difference is not practicable because of the complexities of the hypothetical calculation.
 Cash held is primarily denominated in U.S. dollars.